RanaAlkhoudari/Equated-Monthly-Installment/README.md

 ## Getting Started

-To get started you need:
+To get started you need to:

 -Clone the repository